 Do not drill drain holes in weldments seams or beads.
+Failure to comply could result in injury to, or death of, personnel or long term health hazards.

 Using activities that find standing or entrapped water in equipment due to the lack of drainage should forward this information to the responsible equipment specialist or system engineer for action through Material Deficiency Reporting channels as outlined in TO 00-35D-54.